Sulayman al-Baruni: Career

+Death and burial

 He died on 1 May 1940 while visiting Mumbai in the company of the Sultan of Oman, Said bin Taimur.
 After his death, his daughter, Za'ima bint Sulayman, gathered some of his papers and published them at Tripoli in 1964 under the title Safahat khalida min al-jihad li'l-mujahid al-Libi Sulayman al-Baruni.

+In the 1970s, the new nationalist regime demanded that the bodies of the anti-colonial leaders who died in exile be brought to their homeland.
+For this reason, in 1970 the body of Sulayman al-Baruni was returned to Libya where he received a national ceremony with great coverage the newspapers and television.
+The remains of al-Baruni rest in Sidy Moniader Cemetery in Tripoli.